wxgao33/xMarkerFinder/README.md

 -m the input metadata file
 -p the input microbial relative abundance file (output file of Step 1)
 -b the column name of batch(cohort) in metadata (default: Cohort)
--t the minimum number of cohorts where features have to exist (default: 2)
+-t the minimum number of cohorts where features have to occur (default: 2)
 -O prefix of output files
 ```
 - Input files: